How best to follow a school appeals process if you don’t get the school place you wanted.

 The local authority will provide the appeals form.
-This should be submitted to the local authority for the schools they run.
+You submit this to the local authority for the schools they run.
 However, if the school is not run by the local authority (ie. trust schools, City Technology Colleges, academies or foundation schools) the appeal is usually made to the school’s governing body.

 Specific details on how to appeal are usually stated in the letter you receive from the school.
 Once you have the form, you will then be able to put forward a case for your child.
 The admission authority for the school must allow you at least 20 school days to appeal from when they send the decision letter.